dfsp-spirit/libfs/README.md

 #### What `libfs` is **not**

 This library was written from scratch in C++.
 It is **not** based on the FreeSurfer C code and does not use the same data structures that are used in FreeSurfer.
+Note that libfs also does **not** allow you to call FreeSurfer functions from your programs.

 ## Usage